arjun921/fmdb/README.md

 - Genre
   - `/listing?genre=Thriller`

-Search supports autocomplete when inside a page that requires authentication to access
+Search supports **autocomplete** as long as user is inside a page *accessible after authentication*.
+This isn't a bug, it is a feature.
+Autocomplete can be added to all pages without authentication.